Why Business SMS is still so popular

 Business SMS services have proved enormously resilient over the past 20 years.

-I’m not talking about the reliability of the SMS gateways themselves, (most of them are perfectly robust).
+I’m not talking about the reliability of the SMS API used, (most of them are perfectly robust).
 I’m talking about the fact that business SMS seems to be as popular as ever.

 I’ve lost count of the number of articles I’ve read predicting the end of SMS.
 It’s true that consumer SMS has been completely overwhelmed by messaging apps.